-During the 2017 fiscal year, health and safety expenses decreased by \$195,433 due to grant funds expended on a sewer improvement project in the 2016 fiscal year, but not in the 2017 fiscal year.
+During the 2019 fiscal year, health and safety expenses decreased by \$235,503 due to grant funds that were expended on a water improvement project in the prior fiscal year.

 Graphic presentations of selected current year data from the changes in net position table follow in order to assist in the analysis of the City's activities.